k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/08_using_actors_in_boadway_flows.md

 - Know about the different types of links between Actors.
 - Know how to edit input and output arguments and add remarks.
-- Be familiar with the most used built-in Actor types.
+- Be familiar with the most used built-in Actors.

 ### Actors Overview